- ICH GCP

 - Any participant in the exclusion period of a previous study according to applicable regulations.

-- Any participant who cannot be contacted.
+- Any participant who could not be contacted.

-- Positive result on any of the following tests: hepatitis B surface antigen (HBs Ag), anti-hepatitis B core antibodies (anti-HBc Ab), anti-hepatitis C virus (anti-HCV) antibodies, anti-HIV1 and anti HIV2 Ab.
+- Positive result on any of the following tests: hepatitis B surface antigen (HBs Ag), anti-hepatitis B core antibodies (anti-HBc Ab), anti-hepatitis C virus (anti-HCV) antibodies, anti-HIV1 and anti-HIV2 Ab.

 - Positive result on urine drug screen (amphetamines/methamphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, opiates).